knicked/CCraft/README.md

     ./CCraft

-Connect to a server by specifying its IP address and optionally its port (the default is 25565)
+Connect to a server by specifying its IP address and optionally its port (the default is 25565).
+You can also set your nickname (if not set, you will be seen as "Unnamed")

-    ./CCraft --ip <IP> --port <PORT>
+    ./CCraft --ip <IP> --port <PORT> --nick <NICKNAME>

 #### Server